Ruibin-Liu/GPU-CpHMD-Docker/README.md

 sudo ./docker_installation.sh
 ```

 ## Step 3.
-Run the Docker container in this folder
+Run the Docker container

+Copy the `docker-compose.yml` file to any place your want to run the container and type:

 ```bash
 docker-compose -f "docker-compose.yml" up -d